tjgore/codetype/content/articles/javascript-kickstart.md

 Functions can take in data and use it to do their tasks.
 The data passed in is called the function's arguments and are placed within the () after the function name.

-Functions also provide the <span class="notice">return</span> keyword.
+Functions also provide the `return` keyword.
 The return keyword stops the function's code and sends the variable after the return keyword to the function's caller.
 <br/><br/>
 <script async src="//jsfiddle.net/7q8t9165/21/embed/js,html,result/dark/"></script>

-{{<contentTitle title="Events">}}
+## Events

 What makes javascript so awesome is that it is an event driven programming language.
 This means that an event such as a user’s click or mouse move can trigger code to be executed.